 114oz candiced tomatoes or crushed tomatoes

 6cupscooked chickpeas or 4 cans of chickpeas drained and rinsed

 Remove the stem and seeds from the bell pepper and rough cut to fit in the blender cup or blender.
 Place the pepper in the blender cup or blender.
 If using a blender cup, wrap a paper towel around the top so the liquid doesn’t spatter out.
 Continue blending until you get a pretty smooth consistency.
 Set aside.

 Heat the pan to medium-high.
 Test the pan heat by putting a few onion pieces.
 The pan is ready if you hear a sizzle, the color changes quickly and the onions will jump about the pan.

 Put the diced onions in the pan and let cook a few minutes until they start to show color and even stick a little to the bottom of the pan, then stir a little to let more of the onions stick and pick up color.
 Sticking is a good thing at this point, just watch, stir and adjust heat if need to make sure it doesn’t burn.
 (3–5 minutes).

 Make a space in the center of the pan and add the grated ginger.
 Using the edge of the spatula push the ginger down to make a layer.
 Cook until it picks up a little color and starts to stick to the bottom of the pan so that it caramelizes a little and becomes fragrant (about 1–2 minutes).

 Clear an area in the pan and sprinkle in the cumin and coriander.
-Let the spices cook until they just start to smoke and become fragrant (about 1 minute).
-This step brings out a toasty nutty flavor in the coriander and a, smoky flavor in the cumin.
+Let the spices heat through until they just start to smoke and become fragrant (about 1 minute).
+This step brings out a toasty, nutty flavor in the coriander and a, smoky flavor in the cumin.